HaroldMills/Vesper/vesper/recorder/README.md

 * Verify that the Vesper Recorder is running and properly configured by visiting its web page at `<hostname>:8000` (for example, `raspberrypi:8000` for the default hostname) in a web browser on another computer.

 * Close your SSH connection to your Raspberry Pi by typing `Ctrl-D` at the SSH prompt.

+## 10. Run the Vesper Recorder automatically on startup (optional)

+If you would like to run the Vesper Recorder automatically on startup, put the accompanying `run_vesper_recorder.sh` shell script in your Vesper Recorder home directory and edit your `/etc/rc.local` file as outlined near the top of `run_vesper_recorder.sh`.